SakshamDev2005/Syber-Verse-2.0/README.md

 JavaScript

-PHP (will not run on the live demo)
+PHP (will not run in the live demo)